...

 Discount Tickets & Packages

-To buy your discount lift tickets from a rental shop, you’ll typically need to pay by Korean bank transfer.
-The shop will then give you a receipt, which you can exchange for a lift ticket at the resort’s ticket window.
+To purchase discounted lift tickets at a rental shop, you typically need to pay via Korean bank transfer.
+In return, you’ll receive a receipt, which you can exchange for a lift ticket at the resort’s ticket window.
+Be sure to ask the shop directly about these tickets, as they’re not always advertised with signs.

-For reference, on my two visits during the 2023–2024 season, I paid ₩51,000 and ₩48,000 KRW (roughly $40 USD) for the 7-hour ticket using this method, compared to the listed price of ₩70,000 for the same timeframe.
+While this process may seem a bit dodgy, it’s completely legitimate and common at most Korean ski resorts.
+During my visits in the 2023–2024 season, I paid ₩51,000 and ₩48,000 KRW (roughly $40 USD) for a 7-hour ticket using this method, compared to the listed price of ₩70,000 for the same duration.

 High 1 Resort Season Passes